rtogn/C-Studues/readme.txt

-This is an incomplete project for learning C++ by r. togn. rtognoni1@student.gsu.edu, 2021.
+This is an in-progress project for learning C++ by r. togn. rtognoni1@student.gsu.edu, 2021.
 The goal is to simulate a database with US stock market data including price history etc.
 Currently it will set up the DB with a list of companies, ticker names and industries.
 If you look at this there is probably a lot of stray junk from me trying to figure out C++.
 I plan to finish all this and go back for cleanup later.